| Blog: Arnhem Highway from Darwin to Kakadu

 that's right but how could anyone drive straight

+and not stop.
 I would say stopping Fogg Dam, the Adelaide

 River Cruise, Bark Hut Inn, the Termite Mounds,